The benefits of Ayurvedic Massage

 WHAT HAPPENS IN A TREATMENT?

-Prior to the massage, I will determine your prominent dosha or constitution.
-Once this is established, I am able to design the style of massage that would best benefit you.
+Prior to the massage, your therapist will determine your prominent dosha or constitution.
+Once this is established, your therapist will be able to design the style of massage that would best benefit you.
 The length of an Ayurvedic massage treatment varies based on the type of treatment requested.
 A full body Ayurvedic massage lasts one hour while a head, back, foot or face massage can last 30-45 minutes.